Jack-s-Cave/JacksCaveBackEnd/README.md

 # 🚀 Getting started with Strapi

+First of all, you have to do npm install

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`